ZahraMertens/E-commerce-backend/README.md

 * 8️⃣ To protect your personal data you need to create a ".env" file in the root of the repository, which includes your mysql password, the database name, and the user such as:  ![env-Demo](./Assets/Readme/env_demo.png)

+* 9️⃣ When the database is initialized then the user must run "node seeds/index" to seed the database with some given data

-* 9️⃣ The user must start the server in local host by runnding "npm start" and can then perform request in insomnia
+* 🔟 The user must start the server in local host by runnding "npm start" and can then perform request in Insomnia

 ## Technologies Used